wiz21b/lowtech/README.md

 but SAT solvers are so cool I couldn't resist :-) )

 Finally, once all the edges are stored, I just have to draw them.
-This implies a division which is quite common and efficient.
+This implies a division which is done with a smart table look up.
 Then we proceed to actual drawing.
 This is special on the Apple ]\[.
 I basically cut each line in 7x7 tiles and the line is drawn one tile at a time.
 The key insight here is that you don't need many tiles